Pingid/pingid.github.io/content/main.md

 # main

-I am currently studing Interaction Design Arts in London where my focus has been on exploring formuliac art and the interface between digital and physical.
+Dan is a designer who specialises in the browser and an artist whos practice revolves around formuliac art and the interface between digital and physical.

 ```json
 {